VirtualBrainLab/ephys-link/docs/usage/index.md

     on [connecting from Pinpoint](connecting_to_pinpoint.md) and using Ephys Link for [experiment automation](experiment_automation.md).

-There are different ways of launching Ephys Link depending on it was installed.
+There are different ways of launching Ephys Link depending on its installation.

 ## Standalone Executable (GUI)